krbarounis/NTY-bestsellers-classification-project/README.md

 - Publishing company
 - Month of publishing

+### Cleaning

+Some preprocessing steps:
+- converting non-categorical data types from strings to numbers
+-

 ### Visuals

 As part of the EDA process, I created a number of visuals using Python's Matplotlib and Seaborn libraries.

 ![](/Plots/Top_authors.png)

+ADD HERE

 ![](/Plots/Publish_month_and_rating.png)

+This chart highlights the distribution of observations across ratings and months during which books were published.
+It is notable that fewer of the books in the data set were published in November and December when compared to the remaining 10 months and of those published in November and December, a larger proportion were bestsellers.

 ![](/Plots/Ratings.png)

+The average Goodreads rating for NYT bestsellers is higher (~4.2) than the average rating of non-bestsellers (~4.0).
+Additionally, the range of ratings is smaller for bestsellers.

 ![](/Plots/Top_5_publishing_companies.png)

+Out of the 551 bestselling books in the data set, 307 were published by the Top 5 publishing companies (include top 5 list here).
+However, the Top 5 also account for a large proportion of non-bestselling books.
+They have a big market share but ultimately only published 6% more bestsellers.

 ## Modeling